TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

   - If you notice a data error how easy would it be to re-create the analysis?

-  - Your collaborator is no longer available?
+  - What if your collaborator is no longer available?

 ### What is R Markdown?